 Everywhere you go you will find food and you can get a beer in many of the train stations but not much else.

 Some things are hidden and one of these is the washing of clothes.
 You can’t find a lavandería automática anywhere.
 Another is hairdressers.
 It you walk around in most towns in the western world you will see many hairdressers.
 Not in Spain.

 No laundries.
 I have to keep washing my clothes in the sink.
 My hotel room has a string with socks and underwear drying about, t-shirts, pants and then there is nowhere to iron anything – Fuck!

-I don’t have any complaints – not really – the people here are cool, they don’t give you any hassles.
-The cities revolve around the churches where no-one seems to attend or perhaps I should get up earlier on a Sunday.
+I don’t really have any complaints.
+The people here are cool, they don’t give you any hassles.
+The cities revolve around the churches where no-one seems to attend.
+Perhaps I should get up earlier on a Sunday ….

 Madrid 14th June

 I walked as far away from the traffic to block out the noise.
 On entering the park, I could smell the sweet humus of rotting leaves and the fresh greenery.
 I found a spot in the shade of hedged-in forest trees near a hidden tennis court.
 I could still hear the traffic noise but it was overlaid with bird song and crickets.

 A man appeared with a small well dressed girl.
 The man seemed in conflict with himself, embarrassed to be robbing a tourist while taking his child walking.
 It was risky to do this with a child.
 The girl could be in danger but the man must have been desperate like so others at this time.
 You can see people selling toys to others who only buy them as a measure of charity, or so it seems.
 African men selling sun-glasses and cheap fans.